alicelopess/alicelopess/README.md

 I'm actively seeking opportunities to collaborate on automation and web development projects.
 Whether it's enhancing existing systems or building something from scratch, count me in!

-- 🛠️ I’m currently working on webscraping projects using scrapy development using Django and Flask.
+- 🛠️ I’m currently working on webscraping projects using Scrapy.
 - 🌱 I’m currently learning web development using Django.
 - 🤝 I’m looking to collaborate on automation and web development projects using Python.